-The SmartAlign plug-in for Digital Micrograph is designed to correct the most common image distortions encountered in atomic-resolution image series recorded in the scanning transmission electron microscope (STEM), including image drift between frames and scan-distortion within each frame.
+The SmartAlign plug-in for Digital Micrograph is designed to correct the most common image distortions encountered in atomic-resolution image series (or multi-frame spectrum-image series) recorded in the scanning transmission electron microscope (STEM), including image drift between frames and scan-distortion within each frame.
 These are shown schematically below:

 Image distortion frequency domains.
-For a description of the references above, please see the associated academic manuscript (L. Jones et al., 2015).
+For a description of the references above, please see the associated academic manuscript [1].

 SmartAlign is used to correct image-drift and scan-distortion.
-Scan-noise however, caused by instabilities up in the kHz regime, can be corrected using the Jitterbug plug-in also available from HREM Research (L. Jones & Nellist, 2013).
+Scan-noise however, caused by instabilities up in the kHz regime, can be corrected using the Jitterbug plug-in also available from HREM Research [2].